Stanton Hill: History

 Two years after the sinking of Silverhill Colliery the Stanton Ironworks Company acquired more land at Meden Bank, on which were built a further one hundred and twenty cottages and allotments for the workforce.

 The Blackwell Colliery Company also contributed to the housing in the Stanton Hill area, building the terraces of houses named Longden, Bainbridge, Marshall, Gardiner, Cochrane and Scott's.
 These streets were named after some of the Directors of the Blackwell Company at the time of construction.

 All Saints' Church was built in 1899.

+Regeneration

+Ashfield District Council and members of the Teversal, Stanton Hill and Skegby Neighbourhood Forum agreed in August 2024 to developing an investment plan for Stanton Hill.
+This will aim to improve community involvement and business owners in a sense of pride in the area, make the initial investments in the High Street to support an improved offer, and address challenges within the area.